- HOME

 The Tokyo Bunka Kaikan sets one of its goal to achieve a convivial society in which everyone can live a ‘100-year life’ with thriving spirits.
 To make this happen, we keep bringing opportunities for people to share their joys and reasons for living through music and the arts.

 The Convivial Project is aimed at realizing a pluralistic symbiotic society through the arts.
-Its objective is for diverse peoples to enjoy participating together in musical and artistic activities regardless of their disability, age, or social background.
+Its objective is for diverse people to enjoy participating together in musical and artistic activities regardless of their disability, age, or social background.
 In addition to performances and workshops at the Tokyo Bunka Kaikan, we also actively engage in outreach projects at special needs schools and social welfare facilities for the elderly, as well as collaborations with cultural facilities in Tokyo, local communities, and cultural organizations overseas.
 We also take steps to develop specialized talent and evaluate our projects.

 Since 2017, the Tokyo Bunka Kaikan has been involved in activities focused on social inclusion.
 We aim to provide opportunities for all people, regardless of age, physical or social disability, to participate in music appreciation and music creation experiences, and to forge an environment in which a diverse range of people can independently participate in new cultural creation.
 We contribute to improving people's quality of life and realizing a symbiotic society while confronting social issues, capitalizing on the ways the arts offer creativity, cooperation, and participation.